iliyan-trifonov/native-blog/README.md

 `<div>`, `<span>`, `<p>`, etc.
 CSS3 syntax like `flex boxes`, `round corners`, `animations`, etc. is used, the rest of the CSS code is as we know it before CSS3.
+The main app.js file is loaded with SystemJS and from there with automatic transpiling everything is ES6 syntax.

 ## TODO